Ticha Penicheiro: Later career

 When inducted into the Women's Basketball Hall of Fame in 2019, she was an active agent with about 30 clients, among them current WNBA players Kayla McBride and Courtney Vandersloot.

 Personal life

-Penicheiro is an ardent supporter of the Special Olympics and supports ovarian cancer research, to honor one of her best friends who was diagnosed with the disease.
+Penicheiro is a supporter of the Special Olympics.
+She also supports ovarian cancer research in honor of one of her close friends who was diagnosed with the disease.
 Besides her native Portuguese, she speaks English, Spanish and conversational Italian.
 Her father, João, is a former basketball player and now coaches her older brother, Paulo, who plays professionally in Portugal.
 She became an aunt when her brother and sister-in-law gave birth to their son João Miguel in 2009.
-Penicheiro also enjoys listening to R&B music and is an avid collector of watches and clothes.
-She had mentioned that during her playing career, she'd listened to Hip-Hop and R&B music before a game.
+Penicheiro also enjoys listening to R&B music and Hip-Hop and is an avid collector of watches and clothes.

 On February 20, 2013, Penicheiro became an American citizen, taking the oath with 1,200 others at the Sacramento Convention Center.